What types of lessons are taught at Horse Camp?

 What is a theme night?

-One of our favorite traditions here at Palomar are our theme nights.
+One of our favorite traditions here at Palomar is our theme nights.
 Theme nights are a chance for campers to dress up for particular themed activities.
-It allows for fun, high energy games, and for campers to get to know their counselors and other campers.
+This allows for fun, high energy games, and for campers to get to know their counselors and other campers.
 Thrift stores are a great place to pick up theme night attire!
 Click here for the theme night for 2018!

 When and where is drop off and pick up time?